YarekTyshchenko/kafka-docker/README.md

 These are minimum settings to maintain availability *and* consistency in face of failures.
 Minimum settings to maintain just consistency are `f + 1` for both, any failure above `f` will just limit availability

+## Performance

+Of course we can't just keep adding nodes to the ISR with impunity: Since all nodes are written in sync our response equals the response time of the slowest node in the ISR.
+With more nodes you get higher chance of outliers ruining your average response.

+Scaling kafka in general:

+1. Increasing the size of ISR increases availability at expense of response time
+2. Increasing the minimum ISR size increases consistency at the expense of availability during failures
+3. To spread the load of leaders across the cluster create more partitions for your topics
+4. Increase the number of nodes to match the number of leaders (`=` partitions) you have

+Off the top of my head I would recommend a cluster with `f=2` so, `5` nodes, a topic with `5` partitions, `3` replicas, with `2` minimum ISR.
+This doesn't leave much room for growth but should work as a solid cluster with ability to survive a downed node *or* a rolling restart at the same time without loss of Availability.
+Consistency will be maintained as long as at least 1 node is healthy.

+I couldn't have done this research without @RichardHe-awin, so props!